London in Two Days: A Museum & Theater Itinerary for Art Lovers

 After enjoying the National Gallery, I lingered awhile to enjoy the view over Trafalgar Square (#7).
 I was reminded of when I ended up in Trafalgar Square at midnight on New Year’s Eve in 1974 when I was eighteen and attending Reading University.

 We ended up spending a cold few hours huddled on a park bench in Green Park.
-At about 3 am, a bobby came by and ushered us out so the rest of the night was spent in Victoria Station waiting for the first train.
+At about 3 am, a bobby came by and ushered us out.
+We spent the rest of the night in Victoria Station waiting for the first train.
 I had severe heartburn after sampling my very first Indian curry earlier in the evening, and thought I was dying!

 This is Now

-My experience of Trafalgar Square on a lovely sunny day about fifty years later after swooning over the masterpieces in the National Gallery was a big improvement over New Year’s Eve 1974.
+My experience of Trafalgar Square on a lovely sunny day about fifty years later after enjoying the masterpieces in the National Gallery was a big improvement over New Year’s Eve 1974.

 My Fair Lady

 My first show in London!
-I took my seat in the dress circle and felt very glad I opted to buy a premium seat.
+I took my seat in the dress circle and felt very glad I bought a premium seat.
 My view was perfect.

 My Fair Lady stands the test of time.